WSIA: Everything you need to know

 The WSIA provides networking opportunities, education, talent recruitment and development initiatives, and regulatory and legislative advocacy for the wholesale, specialty and surplus lines insurance industry.

-The organization has around 800 member firms representing tens of thousands of insurance brokers, insurance company professionals, underwriters and other insurance professionals around the world that conduct business in the US surplus lines market.
+The organization has more than 700 member firms representing tens of thousands of insurance brokers, insurance company professionals, underwriters and other insurance professionals around the world that conduct business in the US surplus lines market.